Multi-document Summarization via Deep Learning Techniques: A Survey: Datasets

-\textbf{Discussion.} The main areas covered by the multi-document summarization dataset are news, Wikipedia articles, scientific paper and reviews.
-In the early development of the multi-document summarization task, the DUC and TAC datasets are the most commonly used.
-In recent years, large-scale datasets such as Wikisum and Multi-news datasets are used by research works, which indicates the rising trend of data-driven approaches.
+\textbf{Discussion.} Table \ref{tab:datasets} compares 20 MDS datasets based on the numbers of clusters and documents; the number and the average length of summaries; and the field to which the dataset belongs.
+Currently, the main areas covered by the MDS datasets are news (60$\%$), scientific papers (10$\%$) and Wikipedia (10$\%$).
+In early development of the MDS tasks, most studies were performed on the DUC and TAC datasets.
+However, the size of these datasets is relatively small, and thus not highly suitable for training deep neural network models.
+Datasets on news articles are also common, but the structure of news articles (highly compressed information in the first paragraph or first sentence of each paragraph) can cause positional and extractive biases during training.
+In recent years, large-scale datasets such as WikiSum and Multi-News datasets have been developed and used by researchers to meet training requirements, reflecting the rising trend of data-driven approaches.